 Certain allocations from reserves to a member’s account by the trustee of a CPF or defined benefit fund will also count.

-Where a member’s contributions to CPFs and defined benefit interests exceed the concessional cap ($25,000 in 2020/21) the member will be deemed to have contributed up to the concessional contributions cap.
-Where this is the case, a member’s concessional contributions to an accumulation super fund will be excess concessional contributions.
+Where a member’s contributions to CPFs and defined benefit interests exceed the concessional cap ($27,500 in 2021/22) the member will be deemed to have contributed up to the concessional contributions cap.
+Where this is the case, a member’s concessional contributions to an accumulation super fund will be an excess concessional contribution.

-In the 2020/21 year Grace is a member of a CPF and she receives $10,000 of employer contributions.
+In the 2021/22 year, Grace is a member of a CPF and she receives $10,000 in employer contributions.
 She is also a member of a defined benefit fund.
-Her defined benefit contributions total $25,000 ($20,000 of which are notional taxed contributions in respect of her defined benefit interest and $5,000 are contributions in respect of her unfunded defined benefit interest).
+Her defined benefit contributions total $25,000 ($20,000 of which are notional taxed contributions in respect of her defined benefit interest and $5,000 being contributions in respect of her unfunded defined benefit interest).

-As the total capped amount exceeds the general concessional contributions cap, her total concessional contributions will be equal to $25,000 (i.e. the general concessional cap).
-If Grace has an account in a retail super fund and receives concessional contributions into that account, those contributions will be classified as excess concessional contributions, unless she is able to utilise the carry-forward concessional contribution rules (previously called ‘catch-up contributions) by utilising any unused concessional contribution cap amounts from 2018/19 or 2019/20.
+As the total capped amount exceeds the general concessional contributions cap, her total concessional contributions will be equal to $27,500 (i.e. the general concessional cap).
+If Grace has an account in a retail super fund and receives any concessional contributions into that account, those contributions will be classified as excess concessional contributions, unless she is able to take advantage of the carry-forward concessional contribution rules (previously called ‘catch-up contributions) by utilising any unused concessional contribution cap amounts from 2018/19, 2019/20 or 2020/21.

 Members are no longer able to claim deductions for personal contributions made to defined benefit Commonwealth public sector superannuation schemes and CPFs.
 Members can make personal deductible contributions to an accumulation super fund without having to meet the earnings test (10% rule) which was also removed as part of the super reforms in 2017.